puckel/docker-airflow/README.md

     docker run -d -p 8080:8080 -e LOAD_EX=y ednarb29/docker-airflow:2.2.3

 If you want to use Ad hoc query, make sure you've configured connections:
-Go to Admin -> Connections and Edit "postgres_default" set this values (equivalent to values in airflow.cfg/docker-compose*.yml) :
+Go to Admin -> Connections and Edit "postgres_default" set this values (equivalent to values in airflow.cfg and secrets/*.env) :
 - Host : postgres
 - Schema : airflow
 - Login : airflow